magnumjs/mag.js/README.md

 The function object to create a clone instance requires an index/key in its only parameter.
 When assigned to a `state` elementMatcher, MagJS does that for you.

-These 5 methods are bound to the exact instance
+These 6 methods are bound to the exact instance

 `getId`
 `draw`
 `getState`
 `getProps`
 `subscribe` v0.22.1
+`clones` v0.22.6

 #### mag.create (String elementID, Object ModuleDefinition, Optional Object props) - v0.20